natashamjaques/professional_website/content/authors/admin/_index.md

   url: http://rail.eecs.berkeley.edu/people.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research is focused on Social Reinforcement Learning--developing RL algorithms that use insights from social learning to improve RL agents' learning, generalization, coordination, and human-AI interaction.
+bio: My research is focused on Social Reinforcement Learning--developing RL algorithms that use insights from social learning and Affective Computing to improve RL agents' learning, generalization, coordination, and human-AI interaction.

 # Interests to show in About widget
 interests: